Jamiltz/ReplicationFilter/README.md

 Call `startPushWithFilterFuncWithParams`.

-Only docs with the `name` property set to `Waldo` should be replication.
+Only docs with the `name` property set to `Waldo` should be replicated.

 #### Array of document IDs